judus/minimal-framework/README.md

 }
 ```

+<sub>The code snippet demonstrates a monolithic approach to the framework, employing a facade to define a single-function web application endpoint.
+It is an efficient solution for developing small REST APIs.
+The framework automatically converts ORM returned data into JSON, streamlining the API response process.
+Conversely, the framework accommodates alternative configurations familiar in other frameworks, supporting a traditional modular MVC architecture for more complex, larger-scale projects.</sub>

 ---

 <sub>[Quickstart example](#quickstart-example) | [Routing](#routing) | [Dependency Injection](#dependency-injection) | [Providers](#providers) | [Middlewares](#middlewares) | [Controllers](#controllers) | [Views](#views) | [Assets](#assets) | [CLI](#cli)</sub>